What kind of student is a good match for NSLI-Y?

 On-program Support

 NSLI-Y participants are supported in the host community by established and reputable international exchange organizations.
-While organizational structures vary, field staff and trained volunteers in the host location support participants, host families, and families.
-While on a NSLI-Y program, your child will have regular contact with a trained local coordinator or resident director who will provide additional support when necessary.
+While organizational structures vary, field staff and trained volunteers in the host location support support participants and their families, as well as host families.
+While on a NSLI-Y program, participants will have regular contact with a trained local coordinator or resident director who will provide additional support when necessary.

 Scholarship Coverage